 What is Xylitol?

 Xylitol has become increasingly popular as a sugar substitute.
-It is a naturally occurring substance that is found in berries, plums, corn, oats, mushrooms, lettuce, trees, and some other fruits.
+It is a naturally occurring substance found in berries, plums, corn, oats, mushrooms, lettuce, trees, and some other fruits.
 Commercially, it is extracted from different types of trees, corn fiber, and other vegetable materials and made into a white powder that looks similar to real sugar.

 Why is Xylitol Dangerous For Dogs?

-Xylitol is so dangerous for dogs because, unlike humans, Xylitol is quickly absorbed into the bloodstream, resulting in a potent release of insulin from the pancreas.
+Xylitol is so dangerous for dogs because, unlike humans, Xylitol is quickly absorbed into the bloodstream, resulting in a release of insulin from the pancreas.
 This rapid release of insulin causes a rapid decrease in blood sugar levels, otherwise known as hypoglycemia.
 If not treated promptly, it can be deadly.

 What other types of products contain Xylitol?

 There are many products on the market that contain Xylitol.
 Some examples are sugar-free gum, candies, breath mints, baked goods, pudding snacks, cough syrup, children's chewable or gummy vitamins and supplements, mouthwash, and toothpaste.
 Xylitol is also showing up in many over-the-counter and prescription human medications, especially those formulated as disintegrating drug tablets or liquids.

 Dogs will usually start to show the effects of Xylitol consumption within 15-30 minutes.
 Symptoms may include vomiting, difficulty walking, muscle weakness, and muscle tremors.
 Quick intervention is imperative if your dog is staggering and walking like they're drunk.

 What Should You Do If You Suspect Your Dog Has Consumed Xylitol?